Get the agreement

 SIMPLE AGREEMENT FOR FUTURE REDEMPTION (SAFR™)

-In plain terms: in exchange for an investment, the Holder receives a claim on the Company that grows on a fixed schedule and can be settled in cash each quarter or converted into common stock.
+In plain terms: in exchange for an investment, the Holder receives a claim on the Company that grows on the Schedule elected at issuance and can be settled in cash each quarter or converted into common stock or equivalent ownership units.
 The Company is never forced to pay on any particular date; it pays what it declares it can afford each quarter, and the claim is capped.
 This agreement states the results and commitments; all calculations live in the SAFR Reporting Standard, pinned below.

 1. The Position and the Schedule

-(a) The Holder’s position is a contractual claim on the Company equal at any time to the Unreturned Purchase Amount times the Multiple for the current month, as set by the Schedule below.
+(a) The Holder’s position is a contractual claim on the Company equal at any time to the Unreturned Purchase Amount times the Multiple.
 “Unreturned” means reduced proportionally by amounts redeemed and amounts converted under this instrument.
-The Multiple for any month between the anchors below is set by drawing a straight line between them.
-It never exceeds 2.50 and never decreases.
+The Multiple is set by the Schedule elected on the first page: Fixed Pool or Direct Ledger.
+Between the anchors of the elected Schedule the Multiple follows a straight line, and it never decreases.

 (c) Zero is not default.
 A Declared Budget of zero in any quarter, and the resulting absence of any redemption payment, is not a default, breach, or event of acceleration, and no such concepts exist in this instrument.